 This is a must used for piping operating at creep range, where creep damage depends largely on sustained stress at operating condition

 Cold balance sets the hanger force to balance the weight load in cold conditions.
 This leads to some unbalanced force at the operating conditions when the piping is at hot operating conditions.
 Theoretically, this approach is not as good as the hot balance option.

-Those field engineers who represent large types of machinery as compressors, tanks, turbines operating at low to moderate temperature, insist to use cold balance springs on the piping systems attached to their equipment
+Those field engineers who represent large types of machinery such as compressors, tanks, turbines operating at low to moderate temperature, insist to use cold balance springs on the piping systems attached to their equipment

 This often creates arguments between the machinery/site engineer and the piping stress engineer to use spring load design.

-Cold balance is very popular in the field as during installation process, the spring cold load is in balance with the weight of the portion of the piping being supported and this may resolve alignment issues for equipment nozzles
+Cold balance is very popular in the field as during the installation process, the spring cold load is in balance with the weight of the portion of the piping being supported and this may resolve alignment issues for equipment nozzles

 but somehow this does not yet capture the attention of stress engineers

-If we know the rationale behind the equipment engineer’s insistence, the job can be better handled avoiding friction between design and installation team
+If we know the rationale behind the equipment engineer’s insistence, the job can be better handled avoiding friction between the design and installation team

 Spring hanger Support Manufacturer

-There are different spring hanger manufacturers available in the market like Lisega, Piping Technology and Products, Anvil, Carpenter & Patterson, etc. and the stress engineer has to select spring hanger manufacturer as per project specifications.
+There are different spring hanger manufacturers available in the market like Lisega, Piping Technology, and Products, Anvil, Carpenter & Patterson, etc. and the stress engineer has to select a spring hanger manufacturer as per project specifications.

-In AutoPIPE, one can select spring hanger from 27 different spring hanger manufactures while Caesar II provides 30 different manufacturers in their Database.
+In AutoPIPE, one can select spring hangers from 27 different spring hanger manufacturers while Caesar II provides 30 different manufacturers in their Database.

 Recorded Webinar on Spring hanger Selection Procedure using AutoPipe

-Bentley had conducted a webinar for a detailed explanation of Spring Hanger Selection Procedure using AutoPipe software on Wednesday, April 29, 2020, at 10:00 AM India Standard Time.
+Bentley had conducted a webinar for a detailed explanation of the Spring Hanger Selection Procedure using AutoPipe software on Wednesday, April 29, 2020, at 10:00 AM India Standard Time.
 If you need clarification regarding spring hangers, Simply Click Here to Access the Recording of the Webinar.

 The above webinar briefly explained the following points: